ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Agile methods and core culture
 ---

-A control culture characterises most corporate structures.
+A control culture characterizes most corporate structures.
 It is the culture of the last century, for large organizations with a tayloristic production approach with a skilled minority at the top and many followers below which are being told what to do and how to do it.
 The individual is not so important.
 Instead, the system is.

 On the other hand, in the agile movement a collaboration and cultivation culture is propagated.
-The organization is expected to be smaller and network oriented; people are much more egalitarian and understand their shared goals.
+The organization is expected to be smaller and network-oriented; people are much more egalitarian and understand their shared goals.
 Individuals are essential, and skill levels are high.

 Agile [[Beck et al 2001](http://agilemanifesto.org)] is often used as a paramount phrase for methods like [Scrum](http://scrumguides.org), [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)), [XP](http://extremeprogramming.org) and even a value system like the Software Craftsmanship movement [[Bradbury et al 2009](http://manifesto.softwarecraftsmanship.org)] is sometimes entitled to be agile.
 If we take a closer look at these different approaches and map them to William Schneiders core cultures on the dimensions of *content* and *process*, some interesting insights reveal.